-Jim Halpert is a character on The Office, which is in it’s final season.
-One thing that interested me about this season is Jim’s newly found entrepreneurial spirit.
+Jim Halpert is a character in the American version of The Office.
+One thing that interested me about the final season was Jim’s newly found entrepreneurial spirit.
 One of Jim’s college friends starts up a sports marketing company using an idea they had come up with in college and offers Jim a chance to partner with him.
 Jim initially says no after talking to his wife, Pam, but after seeing that Pete, also known as “New Jim”, is heading down the same career path as Jim, he decides to take the opportunity without telling Pam.

 Jim’s marketing company is called “Athlead”, which is as one Redditor described it, “Sports Marketing. ie. People like Jim are the guys who convince NASCAR that Pepsi should be the official cola of NASCAR,” while another described it as, “some kind of publicity firm for athletes.”
 According to The Office Wikia, “Athlead is a sports marketing company based out of Philadelphia, Pennsylvania.
 It is run by Jim Halpert and several other employees.”

 When Darryl Philbin shows frustration with his job, Jim offers Darryl to join him in his potential opportunity, but Darryl tells him to tell Pam first, which he does.
 Pam seems to accept the idea of Jim taking the opportunity, but while Jim is excited, Pam is still upset he didn’t tell her immediately.
 Jim then impulsively agrees to put in $10K into the company, which angers Pam as that was more than what they agreed to put in and that Jim’s business partners claimed they were all set.